YakumaKuramy/OOP_exercises/basic_java/07-for_loop/README.txt

-In this exercise you should create a list that needs to print 5 odd number bigger than 10 in a single line and then each value on a line.
+In this exercise you should create a list that has 5 odd number bigger than 10 printed in a single line and then each value of it on a line.